Historn/Split-Screen/README.md

 ### TODOS

-Now, you will go through five TODOS in which you will have to solve certain code exercises in order for the split screen to work completly.
+Now, you will go through six TODOS in which you will have to solve certain code exercises in order for the split screen to work completly.
 The main foundations are allready implemented so if you solve the issues the program will run correctly.
 You can find the answers here and a solved program in my [github repository](https://github.com/Historn/Split-Screen).

 #### TODO 0